strongSquirell/DataScience/4Linear regression/README.md

-# DataScience
+# Linear regression
-This repository will contain systematization of my knowledge about Data Science.
+This repository will contain information about linear regression and scripts.